Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 > Thank you for your interest.

-That is a postcard from the void.
+That response is a postcard from the void.

 The candidate does not know whether the role is active, whether the resume parsed correctly, whether the application reached a human, whether the posting has an internal candidate, whether the salary range is real, or whether the company is collecting resumes for a role it may never fill.

-So candidates retry.

-They apply again.
-They message recruiters.
-They rewrite bullets.
-They change titles.
-They increase volume.
-They ask friends for referrals.
-They treat silence as a signal because the system refuses to produce one.

-Then employers complain about candidate volume.

-The queue is full of retries caused by missing acknowledgements.
+Candidates respond by retrying: they apply again, message recruiters, rewrite bullets, change titles, increase volume, ask friends for referrals, and treat silence as a signal because the system refuses to produce one.
+Employers then complain about candidate volume even though the queue is full of retries caused by missing acknowledgements.

 ## Ghosting Is Packet Loss With Corporate Branding

-Ghosting is usually discussed as a manners problem.

-It is also a reliability problem.
+Ghosting is usually discussed as a manners problem, but it is also a reliability problem.

 Somewhere in the process, a state transition happened.
 The candidate was rejected, the role paused, the manager disappeared, another candidate accepted, the recruiter left, the req closed, the interview feedback never arrived, or the team simply stopped caring.

-The candidate sees none of that.

-The message is dropped.
+The candidate sees none of those transitions because the message is dropped.

 Because the message is dropped, the candidate has to keep state locally.
 They maintain spreadsheets, calendar reminders, email threads, recruiter names, job IDs, salary ranges, interview notes, and emotional guesses about whether silence means no, maybe, or "we are just busy."

-That is absurd.

-The employer owns the process but offloads state management to the applicant.
+The arrangement is absurd: the employer owns the process but offloads state management to the applicant.

 Even worse, the dropped message is often wrapped in politeness.
 Companies describe silence as high volume, careful process, or an inability to provide individual updates.
 Some of that is true.
 None of it changes the user experience.

-From the candidate's side, the packet was lost.

-The company just put a logo on the loss.
+From the candidate's side, the packet was lost and the company merely put a logo on the loss.

 ## Fake Jobs Are Cache Poisoning

-Not every bad posting is fake.

-Some are merely stale, aspirational, duplicated, paused, underfunded, already-filled, or waiting for an internal candidate to clear process.

-From the outside, those differences barely matter.
+Many bad postings are merely stale, aspirational, duplicated, paused, underfunded, already filled, or waiting for an internal candidate to clear process.
+From the outside, those distinctions barely matter because every version poisons the cache.

-They all poison the cache.

 Candidates cannot reliably tell which postings represent real demand.
 A listing may be active because the company genuinely needs someone.
 It may be active because the company wants a pipeline.
 It may be active because HR forgot to close it.
 It may be active because the company wants to look like it is growing.
 It may be active because the role exists in theory but no one has permission to hire.